 We work with some amazing volunteers in Greece, where the shelters are overflowing.
 It’s a difficult task for them choosing which dogs get their lucky break, as we only have a few spaces each month and we need to make space for British rescue dogs too.
 There are many tears from the volunteers as they watch their babies, who they’ve cared for over several years, leave and even more when they see them re-homed.
 But this time it’s tears of happiness.

 In Manchester our dogs are all personally welcomed by Tony and that’s when the magic starts.
 Integrated with lots of happy, loved, day care dogs the foster dogs soon learn the house rules.
-Tony has that special gift of working out individual dogs’ personalities and needs.
+Tony has that gift of working out individual dogs’ personalities and needs.
 Within a couple of weeks the dogs are settled and ready to meet potential new owners – proudly wearing their ‘Adopt Me’ bandanas as they mix in the relaxed atmosphere with customers of the Doggie Café.

 Starlight Barking Adoptions